 The Region is served by the standard State (Federal) supported public social services.
-Because of the Region's relatively small market size, the incidence of private and for-profit social services is limited.
-There are comprehensive private and for-profit social services available in both the Colorado Springs and Denver Metropolitan Areas.
+Because of the Region's relatively small market size, the incidence of private and for-profit social services

 All three hospitals offer specialty clinics on a regular basis.
 Specialty physicians come from Denver or Colorado Springs.
 In-patient health care services are also available in communities adjacent to this Region, including La Junta and Lamar to the south, selected communities in Western Kansas, Sterling and Fort Morgan to the North and a complete range of high-end health care services in both Denver and Colorado Springs.
 Travel distances to these services from some locations in the Region could be an issue, but there is excellent and diverse care availability.